ethosofscience/philosophy-stuttgart/README.md

   COPYRIGHT - The COPYRIGHT holder of this project is:
 COPYRIGHT (c) 2016 Martin Maga

-  LICENSE - This project ist LICENSED under the following license:
+  LICENSE - This project is LICENSED under the following license:
 Martin Maga 2016 CC BY-SA 4.0 https://creativecommons.org

   INFO - For more INFORMATION on this project go to: